 Retiring in 1996, Ms. Gaddis taught elementary school for the Knox County Board of Education in Gray and Corbin, Kentucky, beginning in 1964.
 In addition to this tenure, she taught mathematics workshops from 1984 to 1990 and consulted for the board in Barbourville, Kentucky, from 1994 to 2001.
 Ms. Gaddis is proud of how dedicated her school was to giving children memorable lessons.
 One year, they did a unit on Thanksgiving, going in-depth and even measuring how big the actual Mayflower was.
 Her students also made a cardboard reconstruction of that famous ship.
 She had them write diaries as if they were passengers on their way to the New World, several of which went on to win state recognition.

 Prior to the start of her professional career, Ms. Gaddis pursued a formal education at Sue Bennett College in London, Kentucky, earning a limited arts degree in 1961.
-She then matriculated at Cumberland College in Princeton, Kentucky, where she received a Bachelor of Science in 1963.
+She then matriculated at Cumberland College in Williamsburg, Kentucky, where she received a Bachelor of Science in 1963.
 She went on to attend Union College in Barbourville, attaining a Master of Arts in 1976 and completing postgraduate coursework between 1977 and 1978.
 Additionally, Ms. Gaddis received a teaching certification for grades K through eight.

-A volunteer at the food pantry in Corbin since 1977, Ms. Gaddis is an elder and sings in the choir at her local church in Florida, as well as knits and crochets hats and scarves for Cancer patients at Markey Cancer Center at the University of Kentucky.
+A volunteer at the food pantry in Corbin since 1977, Ms. Gaddis is an elder and sings in the choir at her local church in Corbin, as well as knits and crochets hats and scarves for Cancer patients at Markey Cancer Center at the University of Kentucky.
 The toboggins cover patients’ heads when they lose their hair.
 Outside of her primary trade, Ms. Gaddis has been the president and an officer of the Presbyterian Women.
 She also maintains involvement with the National Education Association and the Kentucky Education Retired Teachers.

-Ms. Gaddis’ personal achievement was that she touched the life of so many people and now, when she sees them, they tell her.
+Ms. Gaddis’ personal achievement was that she touched the lives of so many children and now, when she sees them, they tell her.
 She is a “super teacher” in reading, meaning she is among the most qualified in her state to be providing such instruction.
 To her, watching children learn and grasp new things is a joy all on its own.
 If there was anything to do, she jumped it and did it.
 What separates Ms. Gaddis from others in the field is her enthusiasm.